xiuql/BDSIM4CEPC/manual/source/installation.rst

 to make the Doxygen documentation in a folder called ``Doxygen``.

+.. note:: This requires the Doxygen documentation system to be installed.

 Geant4 Installation Guide
 -------------------------

-BDSIM now builds with the most recent versions of Geant4, but only the BDSIM develop branch.
-A new official version will be released soon (January 2015).
+As of version 0.65, BDSIM builds with the most recent versions of Geant4 (version 4.9.6 onwards).
 If not built with **MacPorts** then download the 4.10.01 version or an older version from the Geant archive.
 Move and unpack to a suitable place ::

   > tar -xzf geant4.10.04.tar.gz